XML

 Tags

-These are historical snapshots of earlier versions of the trees above, with CVS tags that enable the complete sources of any earlier builds to be recovered.
+These are historical snapshots of earlier versions of the trees above, enabling the complete sources of any earlier builds to be recovered.

 Recovering sources and building